 To accommodate all the notes we need, not only are notes placed between the lines but also in the middle of the lines as follows:

-b) The different pitches each have their own name.
-The names are:
+b) The different pitches each have their names:

-c) For each of the different note names above you can have either whole note, half note, quarter note, eighth note etc. Therefore, if we say that these letters are “last names”, we will be able to use whole note, half note, quarter note, eighth note etc. as “first name”.
+c) For each of the different note names above you can have either whole note, half note, quarter note, eighth note, etc. Therefore, if we say that these letters are “last names”, we will be able to use a whole note, half note, quarter note, eighth note, etc. as “the first name”.
 It will be like this:

 Rule: Notes with the similar last names have the same pitch; – notes with similar first names have the same length.

 a) Rhythm is one of the factors creating music, and in this section, I will review some of the simplest rhythm forms.

 When reading music notes, rhythm is displayed by dividing the notes in bars.
 These bars differ in length from the rhythm to be played.

 b) The notes are divided by straightening lines between them like this:

 We call these lines bar lines, and the space between the bar lines is called bars.
 How many bar lines and bars do you find in the music below?

 c) The first time signature I will show is 2/4 time and there should always be room for two beats between each bar line, like this:

 d) When three beats in each bar we call it 3/4 time.
 We also call this time signature Waltz, because the Waltz is always played in 3/4 time, like this: